sloshy/fs2-es/microsite/docs/docs/intro.md

 This library chooses to focus on some of the more easily composable parts of event sourcing.
 To that end, it comes with a few useful utilities you should get to know.
-Start with `EventState` in the sidebar and continue from there.
+If you are just getting started, start learning with [`EventState`](/docs/eventstate/) in the sidebar and continue from there.

 ## What to use?
 If you are doing a small event-sourced program and maybe only have a few, finite sources of event-sourced state, you can get by with only `EventState` just fine.